 Access to the site is along farm tracks which are bumpy.
 Do not come in your sports car!

-Check out is at 11 am on the day of departure.
-Please settle any money owed to the honesty shop before leaving.
+Check out is at 10 am on the day of departure.
+Please settle any money owed before leaving.

 Unfortunately we are unable to accept guest's dogs on our site as it is a working farm with livestock and an abundance of wildlife.